imliam/liamhammett.com/content/articles/how-to-create-full-width-containers-in-css.md

 That's a little off-screen...
 </div>

-But we can now fix this by making the element's position relative, alalowing us to set its `left` value to 50%, bringing it right back to the start of the viewport.
+But we can now fix this by making the element's position relative, allowing us to set its `left` value to 50%, bringing it right back to the start of the viewport.

 ```html
 <div class="